 - Graduate Housing Info

 - Graduate Housing Costs

 - Graduate Housing Agreement

-Please be advised that all our apartments are listed to rent for three or less individuals.
+Please be advised that apartments are listed to rent for three or less individuals.
 (This limitation is not intended to restrict occupancy by more than three persons who are related family members.)
 The reason we are taking this approach is that the City of Worcester has been enforcing a "lodging house" ordinance that prohibits more than three unrelated people from living together.
 It has been the City of Worcester's position that if you have more than three unrelated people AND the land owner does not have a "lodging house" license (most do not have the license) you are living in an illegal apartment and subject to Worcester Code Enforcement action.
 The City has cited a number of area property owners and have issued cease and desist orders that require individuals to move out of cited apartments.
 Further, the City Officials have made it clear that it will focus future enforcement efforts on the tenants if it is determined that it was the tenants and not the property owner who permitted the fourth person in the unit (i.e. where the lease specifies three names but additional individuals are in the unit).
 Until this matter is resolved with the City of Worcester, Residential Services will not list any apartments for more than 3 residents.